Threshold Tuning Frameworks

 return {"fallback_ratio": ratio, "drift_detected": drift}

-Production Hardening & Automated Calibration
+Automated Calibration Loop

 Threshold tuning is not a one-time deployment; it is a continuous feedback loop.
-Historical trip aggregation, cohort analysis, and A/B testing against revenue leakage models drive parameter adjustments.
+Historical trip aggregation, cohort analysis, and A/B testing against revenue-leakage models drive parameter adjustments.
 Automated calibration pipelines must incorporate circuit breakers to halt tuning when anomaly scores exceed safety margins.

 The loop below shows how reconciled outcomes feed drift detection back into a guarded threshold adjustment, closing the calibration cycle:

-5. Graceful Degradation: Design threshold chains to degrade from optimal to acceptable to safe.
-If GPS drift exceeds tolerance, fall back to stop-sequence distance.
-If transfer validation fails, apply a conservative time window before defaulting to base fare.
+5. Graceful degradation.
+Design threshold chains to degrade from optimal to acceptable to safe: if GPS drift exceeds tolerance, fall back to stop-sequence distance; if transfer validation fails, apply a conservative time window before defaulting to base fare.

 By embedding validation, fallback logic, and reconciliation directly into the ingestion stream, transit operators achieve resilient fare architectures that scale with ridership volatility while preserving revenue integrity.